 The disco craze of the 1970s was, in many ways, the decade itself in miniature.
 The decade at large broke boundaries of all kinds, while discotheques took the best elements of every ‘60s subculture — from hippies to drag queens and everything in between — and produced something totally new, totally different, and totally inclusive.

-Disco clothing, like the decade itself, brought far-flung fashions together like no other movement had.
-In hot nightclubs like Studio 54, Funhouse and Xenon in New York City or the Palace in Paris, dressing for a disco was a chance to wear your personality, much like a costume.
-With flashing lights, spinning disco ball and loud music, a chance for conversation were minimal so the disco costume had to say it all.
+Disco clothing, like the ’70s, brought far-flung fashions together like no other movement had.
+In hot nightclubs like Studio 54, Funhouse, and Xenon in New York City or The Palace in Paris, dressing for a disco was a chance to wear your personality, much like a costume.
+With flashing lights, a spinning disco ball, and loud music, chances for conversation were minimal, so the disco costume had to say it all.

-Disco fashion, and 1970s fashion more broadly is notable for its lack of distinction between men- and womenswear.
+Disco fashion, and 1970s fashion more broadly, is notable for its lack of distinction between men’s and women’s wear.
 Certain elements leaned one way or another — not many men in wrap dresses! — but the hairstyles, accessories, and overall silhouettes were more androgynous than anything the squares had seen.

 1970s Women’s Disco Clothing